Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 Saquon Barkley gets the lion’s share of the carries (80 percent) for the New York Giants — only Leonard Fournette had a higher share of designated runs in 2019 — and he will have the benefit of running behind a retooled offensive line that Pro Football Focus says “could sneak into the top half of offensive line units” for 2020.

 With your second-round pick, target new Atlanta Falcons running back Todd Gurley.
 Yes, there are injury concerns (knee), but Gurley has virtually no competition for touches in Atlanta’s backfield.
-Fournette or Chris Carson in the third round will further solidify that position on your roster, allowing you to concentrate elsewhere for the next few rounds.
+Chris Carson or James Conner in the third round will further solidify that position on your roster, allowing you to concentrate elsewhere for the next few rounds.

 Pick 3 (3rd, 22nd and 27th)